manikandaraj-T-N/Simple-POS-System/README.md

 ### Features:-

-Inventory management: Users can add, edit, and delete products in the inventory.
+- Inventory management: Users can add, edit, and delete products in the inventory.
-Billing: Users can select products from the inventory and add them to the billing list.
+- Billing: Users can select products from the inventory and add them to the billing list.
 The application calculates the total cost and generates a bill.
-Bill printing: Users can print the bill and provide it to the customer.
+- Bill printing: Users can print the bill and provide it to the customer.

 ### Requirements:-

-MySQL Connector
+- MySQL Connector
-Apache Netbeans
+- Apache Netbeans

 ### Technologies Used:-

-Java 8 or higher
+- Java 8 or higher
-MySQL 5.6 or higher
+- MySQL 5.6 or higher

 ### Installation:-

-Clone the repository: git clone https://github.com/your-username/simple-pos.git Import the project into your Java IDE.
+- Clone the repository: git clone https://github.com/your-username/simple-pos.git
+- Import the project into your Netbeans IDE.
-Create a MySQL database and import the database.sql file to create the required tables.
+- Create a MySQL database and import the database.sql file to create the required tables.
-Add the MySQL Connector/J JAR file to your project dependencies.
+- Add the MySQL Connector/J JAR file to your project dependencies.
-Update the database connection parameters in the DBConnection.java file to match your MySQL database configuration.
+- Update the database connection parameters in the DBConnection.java file to match your MySQL database configuration.

 ### Usage:-

-Run the application.
+- Run the application.
-Use the "Inventory" tab to add, edit, and delete products in the inventory.
+- Use the "Inventory" tab to add, edit, and delete products in the inventory.
-Use the "Billing" tab to select products from the inventory and add them to the billing list.
+- Use the "Billing" tab to select products from the inventory and add them to the billing list.
-Click the "Generate Bill" button to generate a bill.
+- Click the "Generate Bill" button to generate a bill.
-Use the "Print Bill" button to print the bill.
+- Use the "Print Bill" button to print the bill.

 ### Contributing:-